SN 1000+0216

-SN 1000+0216 was an extremely remote superluminous supernova (SLSN), which occurred in between June and November 2006 in the constellation Sextans.
+SN 1000+0216 was an extremely remote hypernova or superluminous supernova (SLSN), which occurred in between June and November 2006 in the constellation Sextans.
 Its peak far-ultraviolet absolute magnitude reached −21.5, which exceeded the total absolute magnitude of its host galaxy.
 The distance (redshift) to this supernova z=3.8993 ± 0.0074 makes it the most distant supernova observed as of 2012.

 The luminosity of SN 1000+0216 evolved slowly over several years as it was still detectable in November 2008.
 Both the high luminosity and slow decay indicate that the supernova's progenitor was a very massive star.
 The supernova explosion itself was likely either a pair-instability supernova or a pulsational pair-instability supernova similar to the SN 2007bi event.
 It also had some similarities to the low redshift SN 2006gy supernova.
 Overall classification of SN 1000+0216 remains uncertain.